 - Static content, on the other hand, is already compressed on the server and is delivered to all users in the same way.

 The crux of the matter when compressing dynamic content: As long as the server is busy compressing the content, you don't see anything.
 Only when the compression is complete is the data delivered.
 And the better the compression is supposed to be, the longer it takes.
 Even at low compression rates, dynamic compression can limit performance.
 In contrast, static content, which is already compressed, can be delivered in no time at all when a user requests it.

 In practice, it became apparent that Brotli is more effective for static content if the algorithm is configured accordingly.
 For dynamic content, however, many website operators still prefer gzip.
 Others argue that Brotli can keep up with gzip even for dynamic content.

 Not all browsers support Brotli

 As for servers, NGINX and Apache (from version 2.5) support Brotli.
 Nowadays almost all browsers support Brotli.
 Which browsers do not (yet) support Brotli as a compression standard can be found at caniuse.com.

 Internet Explorer users, for example, have to do without Brotli at the moment.
 But the good news is the content will still be delivered to these users: gzip switches on automatically.
 So you don't have to fear that they won't see anything at all.

-Saving storage space, delivering websites faster and increasing performance: that's what we all want.
-In my opinion, the advantages of Brotli are clear.
-RAIDBOXES customers are already benefitting from Brotli as it's built into our servers as standard.
+Saving storage space, delivering websites faster and increasing performance: we're happy to be part of it.
+In my opinion, the advantages are obvious.
+Raidboxes Customers are already benefiting today: Brotli is built into the servers as standard.